 Endodontic - Dental Root Canal Treatment Procedure

-Before we begin the Endodontic Treatment, our dentists will take an x-ray of the tooth to determine the shape of the root canal and whether there is an infection.
-One this is all done, you will then be given a local anaesthetic that will numb the area around the tooth before we drill a hole into your tooth to remove the dental pulp.
+Before we begin the Endodontic Treatment, our Brisbane root canal dentists will take an x-ray of the tooth to determine the shape of the root canal and whether there is an infection.
+Once this is all done, you will then be given a local anaesthetic that will numb the area around the tooth before we drill a hole into your tooth to remove the dental pulp.

 Endodontic treatment in Brisbane can take several appointments as we need to be able to clean and shape the hole inside of your teeth before we place in any sterile filling.
 After we have completed the procedure, your tooth will be strengthened, and you’ll no longer feel the immense pain that you once did.